Yamba Home Renovation

 Given the nature of the front yard and backyard, it’s possible to establish semi-tropical low maintenance gardens around the home.

-The front doors themselves could be altered with a sidelight included in louvres with security, as this would be a good source of air flow into the living areas.
-The front door itself could be timber framed translucent glass to also enhance light levels within the home.
+The front doors themselves could be altered with a sidelight included in louvres with security.
+As this would be a good source of air flow into the living areas.
+Additionally, the front door itself could be timber framed translucent glass to also enhance light levels within the home.

 The front room closest to the front door can be converted to this space.
-I recommended relocating the door to this room off the internal corridor between this room and the living room and locating the door as close as possible to the entry.
+I recommended relocating the door to this room off the internal corridor between this room and the living room.
+After that, locating the door as close as possible to the entry.

 Kitchen, dining and living spaces